edwin170/downr1n/README.md

 # importants things

-- A8/A8x devices downr1n is not recommended please instead use dualra1n with --downgrade option
+- A8/A8x devices downr1n is not recommended please instead use dualra1n with --downgrade option (if you don't have enough storage for a dualboot)

+- you can't downgrade an iphone x if the device is on ios 16

 - downgrading ios 16 to 14 or another version, you will have to bypass the setup somehow. good luck on it.